arachnarchy/arachnarchy.github.io/index.md

 ## [UFC Oracle](https://arachnarchy.shinyapps.io/ufc_predict/)

 Mixed Martial Arts (MMA) is not a very data-informed sport (unlike, say, Baseball).
-Other nerdy fans have done amazingly detailed descriptive analyses, or come up with predictions based on small numbers of high level stats.
-Here, I used the R version of Keras to train a deep neural network with around 5000 past UFC matchups, comparing 47 nitty-gritty statistics per fighter.
-These include for example striking accuracy, takedown defense, age, win/loss ratio, etc. The model is currently ~76% accurate.
+Other nerdy fans have done detailed descriptive analyses, or come up with nifty predictors based on small numbers of high level stats.
+Here, I used the R version of Keras to train a deep neural network with around 5000 past UFC matchups, comparing 20 nitty-gritty statistics per fighter I mined from various sources.
+These career-level stats include for example striking accuracy, takedown defense, guard passes, leg reach, etc. The model is currently ~76% accurate.
 It produces win likelihoods for most fighters on the UFC roster by just entering their names in this [Shiny app](https://arachnarchy.shinyapps.io/ufc_predict/).

 ## [Field work rental car helper](https://arachnarchy.shinyapps.io/field_cars/)